 Exploring through Vietnam by train is cheaper than taking a private car or taking a plane.
 For example, going from Ha Noi to Ho Chi Minh City can cost you as little as 1 million VND for a hard bed in a 6 berth cabin up to 1.6 million VND for a soft bed in a 4 berth, while a flight would cost you around 3 million VND (approximately 130USD).
 A bus or coach will be cheaper but as stated above, they are less comfortable and safe than trains.

 4. It’s environmental friendly

->

-> Everyone knows that public transport is one of most sustainable ways of travelling, besides walking, bicycling or electric vehicles that is, especially in Vietnam, where pollution makes the hot air hard to breath in.
-All that ruthless traffic and the never ending stream of motorbikes and the increasing amount of waste in the country considered, someone travelling via the railway system would leave a greener mark on this planet than someone who would travel by any other means of transportation.
+Everyone knows that public transport is one of the most sustainable ways of travelling, besides walking, bicycling or electric vehicles that is, especially in Vietnam, where pollution makes the hot air hard to breathe in.
+All that ruthless traffic and the never-ending stream of motorbikes and the increasing amount of waste in the country considered, someone travelling via the railway system would leave a greener mark on this planet than someone who would travel by any other means of transportation.

->

-> 5. You’ll get a lot of nice views
+5. You’ll get a lot of nice views

 Unlike the busses and coaches which take the highways, the train takes a much more scenic route and you will be able to enjoy some stunning landscapes along the way, for example along the coastline of the Hai Van Pass, between Hue and Da Nang.
 Also, if you are not riding a bike yourself you don’t have to pay attention to the road so you can just sit back, relax and take in the beauty of Vietnam’s scenery.